Use Cases

 Choosing the right password tool

-If the password is going straight into a password manager and readability does not matter, a standard password generator is often the cleanest choice.
-If a human needs to work with the credential directly, a three-word or custom word password generator can be much easier to handle.
+If the password is going straight into a password manager, a long standard random password is usually the cleanest choice.
+If a human must type the credential once, a sufficiently long word password can reduce transcription errors, but a short phrase should not be assumed strong merely because it contains random words.

 A practical split